SystemsApproach/security/systems.rst

 parameters they will need to service the device (e.g., the IP address assigned to the device and the appropriate QoS parameters).
-It also instructs the base station to establish an encrypted channel to the device and send the device the symmetric key it will subsequently use for the encrypted data channel with the base station.
+It also instructs the base station to establish an encrypted channel to the device and sends the device the symmetric key it will subsequently use for the encrypted data channel with the base station.
 This symmetric key is encrypted using the public key of the device, so only the device can decrypt it.
 It does this using the secret key on its SIM